chelseamharmon/rl_flexibility/ch_scripts/README.md

 column_missing=unique(col)

 %This is one way to remove missing ROIs for the file that has 0's incomp_rois( :, ~any(incomp_rois,1) ) = []
-%Below is to get rid of all runs for this subject
+%Below is to get rid of excluded coher matrices for all runs for this subject

+%Creating new ROI txt files excluding NA columns

 [a,b]=system('ls -d /danl/Harmon_dynCon/713/Learn?_PEpriorD.feat/36par+spikes.feat/H-O_rois');